IdeasBlockLT/Arttice-project/README.md

 ### Stage 3
 Expanding and system-level collaboration with other relevant platforms.
 Features:
-- Interaction with other cultural databases (i.e. with Art Archive, or Onda MX)
+- Interaction with other cultural databases.
-- What is the shape of such interactions
+- Deffinition of the shape of such interactions, based on the differentiation of Aarttice to other platforms.
-- Differentiation with other platforms will be what functionalities they offer
-- Arttice’s value proposition can be facilitating the distribution of value and the horizontality or democracy.

 ### Stage 4
-Statistics, analysis and A.I.
-Features
+Statistics and analysis.
+Features:
-Analysis
+- Analysis
-Data as a Service
+- Data as a Service

 ---